Austin Film Society

 The Austin Film Society (AFS) is a non-profit film society based in Austin, Texas.
 Founded in 1985 to exhibit independent, experimental, foreign and various other non-mainstream art films, the film society has grown from just film exhibition to fostering independent filmmaking in Texas and has served as a cornerstone in building the film industry in Austin.

 The film society also owns and maintains Austin Studios, hosts the annual Texas Film Awards gala, and oversees the Austin Film Society grant program.
 The film society was founded by film director Richard Linklater, who currently serves on the board as artistic director.
 Other notable members on the board and advisory board include Tim McCanlies, Robert Rodriguez, Charles Burnett, Guillermo del Toro, Jonathan Demme, Mike Judge, John Sayles, Steven Soderbergh, Paul Stekler and Quentin Tarantino.

 History

 AFS was created in 1985 by film director Richard Linklater, cinematographer Lee Daniel, Austin Chronicle editor and South by Southwest (SXSW) founder Louis Black, University of Texas at Austin film professor Charles Ramirez-Berg and film programmer and professor Chale Nafus.
 Their original goal was to bring hard-to-find, sometimes obscure films for screening in Austin.
 Early screenings held in a makeshift projection room upstairs from a local coffee shop drew a moderate cult following.
 AFS eventually grew in scale and began developing various programs to boost film production and education.

 In 2000, with a unique partnership with the City of Austin, AFS created Austin Studios on a section of land from the former Robert Mueller Municipal Airport.
 Former airplane hangars were converted into five studio production stages while several terminals were turned into production offices.
 Austin Film Society is currently located on the Austin Studios property, overseeing the daily operations of the studios, in addition to actively bringing in new film productions from small independent films to large studio pictures.

+In 2015, AFS expanded its operations by acquiring the city contract for Austin Public, the city's public access television station.
+This transition marked a significant milestone in AFS's commitment to fostering local media production and independent filmmaking.
+Under this contract with the City of Austin, AFS took over the management of the public access facility, ensuring continued access to professional-grade equipment, training programs, and community-driven content distribution.